sourmash-bio/sourmash/doc/sourmash-sketch.md

 The `sourmash sketch fromfile` command is intended for use when building many signatures as part of a larger workflow.
-It supports a variety of options to only build new signatures, parallelize signature construction, and otherwise aid in tracking and managing database construction.
+It supports a variety of options to build new signatures, parallelize signature construction, and otherwise aid in tracking and managing database construction.